-[00:42:02] M. Margaret McKeown: And he had ways to turn a phrase that were appealing and, in that way, he was writing not just ... he never wrote for scholars, let's put it that way, and he would be the first to say that.
+[00:41:34] Judge McKeown: And, you know, he had ways to turn a phrase that were appealing, and in that way he was writing not just...
+He never wrote for scholars, let's put it that way.
+And he would be the first to say that.
 He was not writing for a scholarly analysis.
 He was not writing a scholarly treatise.
-He was writing about the case, and he was writing about principles and, as a result, some scholars have criticized him for that, but on the other hand, Vern Countryman, who was a wellknown professor at the University of Washington, wrote a very nice book about Douglas' opinions and really takes issue with those who criticize him as a scholar.
+He was writing about the case, and he was writing about principles.
+And as a result, some scholars you know, have criticized him for that.

+[00:42:03] Judge McKeown: But on the other hand, Vern Countryman, who was well-known professor at the University of Washington, wrote a very nice book about Douglas opinions and really takes issue with those who criticize him as a scholar.
+I didn't undertake a biography of Douglas, for obvious reasons.
+There've been several written and because I was really focusing on his environmental opinions.
+And they're pretty tight.

-[00:42:46] M. Margaret McKeown: I didn't undertake a biography of Douglas, and for obvious reasons, there have been several written and because I was really focusing on his environmental opinions, and they're pretty tight.
-Another example is the case of a dam in Idaho.
-It was the first time that the Supreme Court stopped the building of a dam, and they didn't say you couldn't build a dam, but they said the agency had to go back and give further reasons of why they had granted a dam permit under these particular things.
-And so it's kind of interesting, as Jeff said, he likes to go fly fishing and fish don't love those dams, and, in some ways, Douglas was a canary in a coal mine.
-He was saying, "Don't build the dams," and so, what's happening today, many of those dams are actually coming down.
+[00:42:30] Judge McKeown: Another example is the case of a dam in Idaho.
+It was the first time that the Supreme Court stopped the building of a dam.
+And they didn't say you couldn't build a dam, but they said the agency had to go back and give further reasons of why they had granted a dam permit under these particular things.
+And so it's kind of interesting.
+As Jeff said, he likes to go fly fishing, and fish don't love those dams.

+[00:42:59] Judge McKeown: And in some ways, you know, Douglas was a canary in a coalmine.
+He was saying, "Don't build the dams."
+And so what's happening today?
+Many of those dams are actually coming down.
 He was saying, "Be careful of pollution."
 He warned about pesticides.
 He warned about the killing of sagebrush and other species.

-[00:43:48] M. Margaret McKeown: So a lot of the things that he wrote about, along with Rachel Carson, was like being a canary in a coal mine, saying, "This is going to be a problem," and he was right.
-It has turned out to be that pollution and pesticides and dams have been not only a public policy debate, but have turned out to be an on-the-ground, real-life proposition in terms of the environment.
-So, in that way, you could say that he could've packaged his message better in some ways and, in the same way, on the Court, he didn't try to corral all of his colleagues.
+So a lot of the things that he wrote about, and along with Rachel Carson, was like being a canary in a coalmine saying, "This is gonna be a problem," and he was right.
+It has turned out to be that pollution and pesticides and dams have been not only a public policy debate but have turned out to be an onthe-ground, real life proposition in terms of the environment.

-[00:44:30] M. Margaret McKeown: He was packaging his message through Good Housekeeping, Playboy, of course, but Good Housekeeping, Ladies' Home Journal, National Geographic, and others.
-So he was speaking to America, and he was speaking to America at a time when we were in this growth period coming out of World War II, highways were everywhere, and no one was really seeing could there be a downside to, for example, building a highway through an area that was primarily minority-populated in a city, and people weren't necessarily raising the issues.
-So I think that's where you have to give Douglas some credit, is he raised the issues, not just in his opinions, but also in his incredibly prolific writing.
+[00:43:47] Judge McKeown: So in that way, you could say that he could've packaged his message better in some ways.
+And in the same way on the court he didn't try to corral all of his colleagues.
+He was packaging his message through Good Housekeeping.
+Playboy, of course, but Good Housekeeping, Ladies Home Journal, National Geographic, and others.
+So he was speaking to America, and he was speaking to America at a time when we were in this growth period coming out of World War II.
+Highways were everywhere, and no one was really saying, could there be a downside to, for example, building a highway through an area that was primarily minority populated in the cities?
+And people weren't necessarily raising the issues.

+[00:44:34] Judge McKeown: So I think that's where you have to give Douglas some credit, is he raised the issues not just in his opinions, but also in his incredibly prolific writing.

-[00:45:13] Jeffrey Rosen: Judge Sutton, what do you think of Justice Douglas' opinion in Griswold versus Connecticut?
-Do you agree with it or not, and tell us about the broader conservative critique of it.
+[00:44:45] Jeffrey Rosen: Judge Sutton, what do you think of Justice Douglas's opinion in Griswold versus Connecticut?
+Do you agree with it or not?
+And tell us about the broader conservative critique of it.